falkr/ttm4115/pages/unit-communication.md

 The setup consists of at least three components:

-* The MQTT Broker: This is ideally your own MQTT broker, but can also be a public MQTT test broker.
+* The MQTT Broker: This can be the MQTT broker for this course (`mqtt.item.ntnu.no`) or a broker running on your local machine.
 * MQTT.FX: This is a generic MQTT client that is suitable for debugging MQTT-based applications.
 You can connect to an MQTT broker and subscribe and publish to topics.
 * Jupyter Notebooks: We use MQTT client in notebooks to show you how to program in Python.
 The application in the notebooks act as MQTT clients.

+**Note:** When you work from home, you can work on your own MQTT broker too.
+However, other students not part of your home network may not be able to reach your MQTT broker.
+If you want to connect your applications and are in different networks (like in the last task) work with the central broker at NTNU, (`mqtt.item.ntnu.no`).

 ## Tips for This Unit

 * Document your progress and the result of all experiments in a document.
-  * Deliver the document on Blackboard at the end.
   * Include screenshots
 * The tasks don't require much engineering work this week, so you have enough time to care about the details and the setup.
-* Most tasks are related to running code, which can be difficult in teams of 6.
+* Most tasks are related to running code, which can be difficult in teams.
   * This requires special attention from the facilitator.
   * Make sure everyone is on board.
   * Distribute tasks, but make sure everyone covers all.